abdallah-mft/DZ-TourGuide/backend/dztour/README.md

 **PATCH** `/tours/{id}/`
 **Auth**: Guide (Tour owner only)

-Partial updates for title, description, price, or images.
+Updates for title, description, price, or images.

 ---